rengoku6500/Selamat-Scanner/README.md

 ![Screenshot of the tool](main.png)
 ## Overview

 As a penetration tester, one of the biggest challenges when testing client or customer websites is ensuring that the vulnerability scanners do not cause any harm.
 Traditional scanners may use harmful payloads, or they could get blocked by Web Application Firewalls (WAFs) or other security mechanisms.
-For now, Selamat can only scan GET parameter

 ***Selamat*** solves these problems by providing an automated vulnerability scanner that can detect common web vulnerabilities without using any harmful payloads.
 This tool helps identify potential security issues while ensuring the safety of the target website and avoiding detection by most firewalls.